Matt Giordano: Green Bay Packers

 On September 23, 2009, the Green Bay Packers signed Giordano after releasing Aaron Rouse.
-With the Packers in 2009, Giordano played 5 games and made 2 tackles.
+With the Packers in 2009, Giordano played five games and made two tackles.
 He was released on March 5, 2010.

 New Orleans Saints

 Giordano signed with the Atlanta Falcons on March 16, 2010, and participated in training camp with the team before being cut on August 31.
-Giordano signed with the New Orleans Saints on October 12, 2010, and played 9 games with 3 tackles.
-In his debut with the Saints on October 17 against the Tampa Bay Buccaneers, Giordano recovered an on-side kick attempt by Tampa kicker Connor Barth in the fourth quarter in New Orleans's 31–6 victory.
+Giordano signed with the New Orleans Saints on October 12, 2010, and played nine games with three tackles.
+In his debut with the Saints on October 17 against the Tampa Bay Buccaneers, Giordano recovered an onside kick attempt by Tampa kicker Connor Barth in the fourth quarter in New Orleans's 31–6 victory.

 Oakland Raiders

-The Raiders signed Giordano on August 15, 2011, after Hiram Eugene suffered a serious hip injury in the pre-season opener.
+The Raiders signed Giordano on August 15, 2011, after Hiram Eugene suffered a serious hip injury in the preseason opener.
 He was released on September 3, but was re-signed on September 5.
 In the 2011–2012 season, Giordano led the team in interceptions along with his 70 tackles.